SR3 OPTIONS

 subtopic <amqp pattern> (default: #)

-Within an exchange’s postings, the subtopic setting narrows the product selection.
+Within an exchange’s postings, the subtopic setting narrows the product selection, for objects to place in the currently selected queue.
 To give a correct value to the subtopic, one has the choice of filtering using subtopic with only AMQP’s limited wildcarding and length limited to 255 encoded bytes, or the more powerful regular expression based accept/reject mechanisms described below.
 The difference being that the AMQP filtering is applied by the broker itself, saving the notices from being delivered to the client at all.
 The accept/reject patterns apply to messages sent by the broker to the subscriber.
 In other words, accept/reject are client side filters, whereas subtopic is server side filtering.

-It is best practice to use server side filtering to reduce the number of notification messages sent to the client to a small superset of what is relevant, and perform only a fine-tuning with the client side mechanisms, saving bandwidth and processing for all.
+Use server side filtering to reduce the number of notification messages sent to the client to a small superset of what is relevant, and refine further with the client side accept/reject, saving bandwidth and processing for all.

-Usually, the user specifies one exchange, and several subtopic options.
-Subtopic is what is normally used to indicate messages of interest.
-To use the subtopic to filter the products, match the subtopic string with the relative path of the product.
+To use the subtopic to filter the products, match the subtopic string with the relative path of the product (non Sarracenia pumps may have different topic hierarchy conventions.)

 For example, consuming from DD, to give a correct value to subtopic, one can browse the our website http://dd.weather.gc.ca and write down all directories of interest.
 For each directory tree of interest, write a subtopic option as follow: